biemond/biemond-orawls-vagrant-12.1.3/README.md

 ## biemond-orawls-vagrant-12.1.3

-The reference implementation of https://github.com/biemond/biemond-orawls optimized for linux, Solaris and the use of Hiera
+The puppet 4.2 reference implementation of https://github.com/biemond/biemond-orawls

+optimized for linux, Solaris and the use of Hiera

 Should work for VMware and Virtualbox

 ### Details
-- CentOS 6.6 Vagrant box
+- CentOS 7.0 Vagrant box
-- Puppet 3.7.3
+- Puppet 4.2.1
-- Vagrant >= 1.6.5
+- Vagrant >= 1.7.4
-- Oracle Virtualbox >= 4.3.20
+- Oracle Virtualbox >= 5.0
 - VMware fusion >= 6

 creates a 12.1.3 WebLogic cluster ( admin, node1, node2 )